Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

-We use the following metrics to measure the receptiveness (i.e., how active developers merge) and responsiveness (i.e., how active developers respond) of Dependabot PRs: \begin{itemize}[leftmargin=10pt] \item \textbf{Merge Rate}: The proportion of merged PRs. \item \textbf{Close Lag}: The time it takes for developers to close a PR. \item \textbf{Merge Lag}: The time it takes for developers to merge a PR. \item \textbf{Response Lag}: The time it takes for a PR to have human interactions, including any observable action in the PR's timeline, e.g., adding a label or assigning a reviewer. \end{itemize} The former three are also used by Alfadel et al.~\cite{DBLP:conf/msr/AlfadelCSM21} and the last one is inspired by Wyrich et al.~\cite{DBLP:conf/botse-ws/WyrichGHM21}.
-We use merge rate to measure receptiveness and the latter three to measure responsiveness.
+Inspired by prior works~\cite{DBLP:conf/msr/AlfadelCSM21, DBLP:conf/botse-ws/WyrichGHM21}, we use the following metrics to measure the receptiveness (i.e., how active developers merge) and responsiveness (i.e., how active developers respond) of Dependabot PRs: \begin{itemize}[leftmargin=15pt] \item \textbf{Merge Rate}: The proportion of merged PRs. \item \textbf{Merge Lag}: The time it takes for a PR to be merged. \item \textbf{Close Lag}: The time it takes for a PR to be closed (i.e., not merged into the project code base). \item \textbf{Response Lag}: The time it takes for a PR to have human interactions, including any observable action in the PR's timeline, e.g., adding a label or assigning a reviewer. \end{itemize} The merge rate is intended to measure receptiveness and the latter three are intended to measure responsiveness.

 We assume that results may differ for PRs in different groups.
-More specifically, we expect that 1) developers are both more receptive and more responsive to security updates due to their higher priority of eliminating vulnerabilities; and 2) projects that uses automated dependency update (i.e., contain \Code{dependabot.yml}s) are more responsive to Dependabot PRs.
-To verify our expectations, we divide all Dependabot PRs into three groups: \begin{itemize}[leftmargin=10pt] \item \textbf{regular}: PRs that update a package to its latest version when the old version does not contain known security vulnerabilities. \item \textbf{sec/conf}: Security PRs that update a package with known vulnerabilities to its patched version and are opened when the project has a \Code{dependabot.yml} file in its repository. \item \textbf{sec/nconf}: Security PRs opened when the project does not have a \Code{dependabot.yml} file in its repository.
-Such PRs are opened either \textit{before} Dependabot adoption or \textit{after} Dependabot deprecation. \end{itemize} Where necessary, we examine the significance of inter-group metric differences with unpaired Mann-Whitney tests and Cliff's delta ($\delta$).
+We expect that 1) developers are both more receptive and more responsive to security updates due to their higher priority of eliminating security vulnerabilities; and 2) projects that use Dependabot version update (i.e., contain \Code{dependabot.yml}s) are more responsive to Dependabot PRs.
+To verify our expectations, we divide PRs into three groups: \begin{itemize}[leftmargin=15pt] \item \textbf{regular}: Dependabot PRs that update a package to its latest version when the old version does not contain any known security vulnerabilities. \item \textbf{sec/conf}: Security PRs that update a package with vulnerabilities to its patched version and are opened when the project has a \Code{dependabot.yml} file in its repository (i.e., using Dependabot version update). \item \textbf{sec/nconf}: Security PRs opened when the project does not have a \Code{dependabot.yml} file in its repository.
+These PRs are opened either \textit{before} the adoption or \textit{after} the deprecation of Dependabot version update. \end{itemize} We examine the significance of inter-group metric differences with unpaired Mann-Whitney tests and Cliff's delta ($\delta$).
+Following Romano et al.~\cite{romano2006appropriate}, we consider the effect size as negligible for $|\delta| \in [0, 0.147)$, small for $|\delta| \in [0.147, 0.33)$, medium for $|\delta| \in [0.33, 0.474)$, and large otherwise.